-A novel method of three-dimensional (3-D) object recognition is proposed.
-Several projections of a 3-D target are recorded under white-light illumination and fused into a single complex two-dimensional function.
-After proper filtering, the resulting function is coded into a computer-generated hologram.
-When this hologram is coherently illuminated, a correlation space is reconstructed such that light peaks indicate the existence and locations of true targets in the observed 3-D scene.
-Experimental results and comparisons with results of another 3-D object recognition technique are presented. © 2002 Optical Society of America
+A novel optical correlator for three-dimensional (3-D) object recognition is proposed herein.
+Several projections of a 3-D scene are recorded under white light illumination and fused into a single complex two-dimensional function.
+After properly filtering this function, it is then coded into a computer-generated hologram (CGH).
+When the CGH is coherently illuminated, a correlation space between the 3-D tested scene and the reference function is reconstructed, in which light peaks indicate on the existences and locations of true targets in the observed 3-D scene.
+Experimental results are presented.